Suffragette

-A suffragette was a member of an activist women's organisation in the early 20th century who, under the banner "Votes for Women", fought for the right to vote in public elections in the United Kingdom.
-The term refers in particular to members of the British Women's Social and Political Union (WSPU), a women-only movement founded in 1903 by Emmeline Pankhurst, which engaged in direct action and civil disobedience.
-In 1906, a reporter writing in the Daily Mail coined the term suffragette for the WSPU, derived from suffragist (any person advocating for voting rights), in order to belittle the women advocating women's suffrage.
-The militants embraced the new name, even adopting it for use as the title of the newspaper published by the WSPU.
+A suffragette was a member or supporter of the British Women's Social and Political Union (WSPU), an activist women's group agitating for votes for women, which in the early 20th century broke away from the much larger, peaceful and longer lasting National Union of Women's Suffrage Societies (NUWSS), whose supporters were known as suffragists.
+Both organisations campaigned for the right to vote in public elections in the United Kingdom.
+However, the Women's Social and Political Union, a women-only movement founded in 1903 by Emmeline Pankhurst, engaged in direct action and civil disobedience as a result of what they saw as slow progress towards universal suffrage.
+In 1906, a journalist writing in the Daily Mail coined the term suffragette for the WSPU, derived from suffragist (any person advocating for voting rights), reportedly to 'indicate that special revolutionary quality of impatience which marked the new variety of suffragist', although Elizabeth Crawford, a researcher and author on the women's suffrage movement, has suggested it was to 'belittle and to show that they were less than the proper kind of suffrage worker'.
+Whatever the truth was, the militants embraced the new name, even adopting it for use as the title of the newspaper published by the WSPU.

-Colours of the suffragette movement.
-Purple represents loyalty and dignity, white for purity, and green for hope.
+Flag of the Women's Social and Political Union.
+Purple represents loyalty and dignity, white represents purity, and green represents hope.